Tam Nsaliwa: Greece

-In 2006, he was lured to Super League Greece side Panionios by their new German manager Ewald Lienen and enjoyed his first season of top league football.
+In 2006, he was lured to Super League Greece side Panionios by their new German manager Ewald Lienen and enjoyed his first season of top league soccer.
 In his first and only season at the club, as co-captain, he would go on to help them place fifth in the league ranking and thus securing a UEFA Cup position for the following year for only the second time in the club's history.
 He did this with his second goal of the season on the final day of the season against local giants AEK Athens.
-Prior to the match it had been publicly speculated that he had already signed for AEK in that mid–season, although he was also being publicly courted but the two other Greek football giants, Olympiacos and Panathinaikos.
+Prior to the match it had been publicly speculated that he had already signed for AEK in that mid–season, although he was also being publicly courted but the two other Greek soccer giants, Olympiacos and Panathinaikos.
 Some days after that game he went on to announce that he would join AEK Athens on a three-year contract.